stabilityprotocol/sdk/packages/provider/README.md

 # Provider

-The Stability Provider offers developers a convenient way to integrate with the Stability Testnet and the Global Trust Network (GTN) using the `ethers.js` and `viem` library.
+The Stability Provider Package offers developers a convenient way to integrate with the Stability Testnet and the Global Trust Network (GTN) using the `ethers.js` and `viem` library.
 This provider simplifies the process of creating `ethers.js` providers and `viem` configurations by automatically configuring them with the correct network settings.

 For more information on Stability, an open-source blockchain technology without cryptocurrency dependencies, please visit the [Stability Protocol](https://stabilityprotocol.com/).